CBermingham/kinesin/README.md

 1. Outputs

 A csv file containing columns with headings containing time, t values, filtered position data and raw position data for each point.
-Saved in folder for analysed data as <timestamp>_tvalues.csv.
+Saved in folder for analysed data as 'timestamp'_tvalues.csv.
 Does this for each data file.

 A text file containint a timestamp from when the program first started running, the location of the files analysed and the names of the files analysed.
-Saved as <current_date_time>_report.txt in the analysed data folder.
+Saved as 'current'date_time'_report.txt in the analysed data folder.

 ------------------------------------------------------------------------------------------